Justin Trudeau's Liberals projected to form Canada's next government - TV

 “Overall this should be pretty much as expected and markets shouldn’t move too much on it.”

-Reporting by Fergal Smith, Moira Warburton, Steve Scherer and Anna Mehler Paperny; Editing by Denny Thomas and Peter Cooney
+Reporting by Fergal Smith, Moira Warburton, Steve Scherer, Anna Mehler Paperny and Kelsey Johnson; Editing by Denny Thomas and Peter Cooney